-Removals can cost an arm and a leg, and if not organised properly, so many things can go wrong.
-That’s why planning your removals well beforehand is essential to making your move abroad smooth and stress-free.
+Removals can be costly, and if they’re not well organised, a great deal can go wrong.
+That’s why planning your removals well beforehand is essential to making your move abroad as smooth and stress-free as possible.

-In this guide we will look at all the removals options available when you move abroad, and how you can keep your costs down while getting a quality service.
+In this guide, we will look at all of the removals options available when you move abroad, and how you can keep your costs down while getting a quality service.

 Choosing a removals company